bansuri0100/DepressionAnalysis/README.md

 # DepressionAnalysis
 Detecting Depression using Natural Language Processing(NLP)

-Some screenshots of working of Web App.
+Some screenshots of the Web App.

 Result for joyful sentences.
 ![alt tag](https://github.com/bansuri0100/DepressionAnalysis/blob/master/screenshots/a.png)